Generating your own power

 Steps to apply for Net Metering

 If you're thinking of generating your own electricity to meet a portion or all of your electricity needs, we can help you through the Net Metering process.
 A net meter is capable of measuring both the electricity supplied by the utility as well as any excess supplied by the customer's system back to the grid and is designed for systems up to 100 kW of generating capacity.
 For systems that exceed this generation level, please view our Distributed Renewables program page for more information or contact one of our Energy Advisors at 1-800-562-1482.

 To get started:

 Select an experienced installer.
 Through PSE Recommended Energy Professionals (REPs) you can find a dependable and qualified solar installer.
 The installer will help you determine if your home/business is a good candidate for solar.
 We recommend you get multiple bids on your project and check their references.

 Interconnect with PSE.
 Once you’ve selected an installer, they will help lead you through the process of connecting your solar array to the PSE power grid.
 The process is as follows:

-- Submit an Interconnection application and a Net Metering agreement using our online portal
+- Submit an Interconnection application using our online portal

 - PSE will review your project submission.
 If accepted, PSE will issue you an Approval to Construct

-- Procced with solar installation, following local codes and permitting requirements
+- Proceed with solar installation, following local codes and permitting requirements

 - After your electrical permit has been finalized, submit your Notice of Completion to PSE